 The nature of work is also changing as part of this.
 The mundane tasks and some of the dangerous tasks are going and this is a good thing.
+Take the mining industry, which has far fewer people underground than they ever have before around the world.
-Take the mining People talk about accelerating change.

-I like to think of it the other way round:

-we are currently living through the

-slowest rate of change that we're going

-to experience for the rest of our lives
+People talk about accelerating change.
+I like to think of it the other way round: we are currently living through the slowest rate of change that we're going to experience for the rest of our lives